ClemeK/ClemeK/README.md

 - 👋 Hi, I’m @ClemeK
 - 👀 I’m interested in ...
+Book, Films, Fitness, Coding
 - 🌱 I’m currently learning C#, WPF
 - 💞️ I’m looking to collaborate on anything, as I have just finished an online C# course, and want to get some practice in.
 - 📫 How to reach me ...
+KelvinAtGithub@outlook.com

 <!---
 ClemeK/ClemeK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.